• Skip to primary navigation

 • Add the berries and white chocolate to the cake mix and fold until just combined.
 Spoon the cake batter into the prepared loaf tin.
 Toss the rest of the raspberries on top of the cake.
 Sprinkle the granulated or raw sugar over the top.

-2 tablespoons raw or granulated sugar
+2 tablespoons raw sugar

 • Bake for 45-55 minutes or until a cake tester comes out mostly clean.
 Allow the cake to cool in the tin for 10 minutes before lifting it out and placing it on a wire cooling rack.
 Allow the cake to cool completely before slicing and serving.